diggy/polylang-cli/README.md

 		Post ID of the post to get.
 Required.

 	[<language-code>]
-		The language code (slug) to get the post ID for.
+		The language code (slug) to get the post ID for, when using the --api flag.
 Optional.

+	[--api]
+		Use the Polylang API function pll_get_post()

 **EXAMPLES**